 This article will show you exactly how Flowcode enables deep linking—breaking down the essential technology and guiding you through the steps to get your users to the right in-app content, every time.

-We support two primary methods for implementing deep links: Universal Links and Custom URI Schemes.
+We support two primary methods for implementing these links:

 Feature | Universal Links | Custom URI Schemes |